What Is PPC & How Paid Search Marketing Works

 - Placing a phone call.

-It’s super important to track conversions in order to know whether a PPC campaign is doing well and how many conversions can be attributed to paid search rather than other marketing channels.
+It’s vital to track conversions to know whether a PPC campaign is doing well and how many conversions can be attributed to paid search rather than other marketing channels.

-Platforms like Google Ads can track conversions using a snippet of code that is placed into the source code of the conversion page (which is reached after conversion, like a thank you page) to collect conversion data.
+Platforms like Google Ads can track conversions using a snippet of code placed into the source code of the conversion page (which is reached after conversion, like a thank you page) to collect conversion data.

-Conversion tracking can be a bit tricky, because conversion paths also have a tendency to be more complicated than a simple click on an ad and a direct purchase.
+Conversion tracking can be tricky because conversion paths also tend to be more complicated than a simple click on an ad and a direct purchase.

-They often include multiple searches and website visits, or can lead to an email, phone call or in-store visit.
+They often include multiple searches and website visits or can lead to an email, phone call, or in-store visit.

-Using an analytics service like Google Analytics can help to decide how credit for conversions is assigned in conversion paths.
+Using an analytics service like Google Analytics can help decide how credit for conversions is assigned to conversion paths.